windseason/ipfs-log/README.md

 ## Background

 This module provides a data-agnostic transport mechanism using IPFS with the ability to traverse the history.
-Every entry in the log is saved in IPFS and each points to a hash of previous entry(ies).
+Every entry in the log is saved in IPFS and each points to a hash of previous entry(ies) forming a graph.
 Logs can be forked and joined back together.

 ```
 entry0 <-- entry1 <-- entry2 ...
 ```

 The module works in **Node.js** and **Browsers**.

 IPFS Log has a few use cases: